1230 Peachtree Street, N.E

 Jonathan Wells concentrates his practice on toxic tort litigation matters and environmental regulatory, transactional, and litigation matters.
 His regulatory experience includes the defense of clients in federal and state enforcement proceedings, compliance counseling, providing due diligence in transactions, and hazardous site cleanups.
 In the toxic tort area, his experience includes defending companies from individual, mass joinder, and class action claims alleging both personal injury and property damage from exposure to lead, mercury, PCBs, benzene, petroleum products, and other chemicals.
 In transactional matters, Jonathan has provided counsel to buyers and sellers in transactions involving closely held corporations, publicly traded corporations, partnerships, and private equity funds.
 Jonathan has represented clients in a variety of civil and criminal environmental litigation matters in both state and federal courts under the RCRA, CERCLA, Clean Water Act, Clean Air Act, TSCA, and analogous state regulatory schemes.

-Both Chambers USA and Best Lawyers has recognized Jonathan for excellence in the area of Environmental Law since 2016.
+Both Chambers USA and Best Lawyers in America® have recognized Jonathan for excellence in the area of environmental law and litigation since 2016.

 Counsel to a textile finishing company in defense of a class action and state and federal investigations concerning a fish kill on the Ogeechee River.